 Framed prints have a variety of wood finishes with acrylic glazing.
 The wood comes from sustainable sources.

 Standard prints come with a choice of paper types.

 As a professional photographer I get to photograph lots of different subjects.
 I live just north of Norwich and have been photographing landscapes for around 30 years.
-Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph the Norfolk and North Suffolk landscape.
+Whenever weather conditions are at their best or worst, that is when I try to find some time to photograph some the landscape.

 Many of my shots are planned beforehand.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
 I keep a list of landscapes that I would like to photograph.
 So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.

-Norfolk is a large county on the east coast of England.
+Norfolk is a large county that juts out out into the North Sea, on the east coast of England.
 It is well known for being flat and consequently for it’s panoramic skies.
 However the county’s reputation for being flat is somewhat exaggerated.
 If you have never visited Norfolk you will probably be surprised to find that much of the county is a gentle undulating landscape.